Consistency of Lloyd's Algorithm Under Perturbations: Applications

-For SBM, it is known that the information-theoretic lower bound for $\rho_n$ is $\log n / n$, in the sense that if $\rho_n /(\log n / n) \rightarrow 0$, then no algorithm can achieve exact recovery (e.g. \citet{abbe2017community, lei2019unified}).
-Here, the exact recovery is defined as $A_s=0$ with probability $1-o(1)$.
-Standard spectral clustering using the adjacency matrix is known to be sub-optimal for sparse networks \citep{abbe2017community}, as compared to spectral algorithms based on non-backtracking operator \citep{krzakala2013spectral,bordenave2015non} or trimming operator \citep{yun2014accurate}.
-Our theorem above shows that when $\rho_n \geq \frac{c\log n}{n}$ for some large $c$, we will have $A_s = 0$ with probability $1-o(1)$.
-This implies that Lloyd's algorithm can achieve exact recovery in the SBM with fixed $K$ and $\rho_n = O\left(\frac{\log n}{n}\right)$, which is the fundamental limit for community detection in the SBM.
+For the SBM with fixed $K$, it is known that the information-theoretic threshold for exact recovery is $\rho_n \asymp \frac{\log n}{n}$, in the sense that if $\rho_n / (\log n / n) \to 0$, then no algorithm can achieve exact recovery \citep{abbe2017community, lei2019unified}.
+Here, exact recovery means $A_s = 0$ with probability $1-o(1)$.
+Standard spectral clustering based on the adjacency matrix is known to be suboptimal in sparse regimes \citep{abbe2017community}, compared with approaches based on non-backtracking operators \citep{krzakala2013spectral,bordenave2015non} or trimming procedures \citep{yun2014accurate}.

+Theorem~\ref{thm:sbm_K} establishes that, for any initializer satisfying \eqref{initializer_SBM}, Lloyd’s algorithm applied to the adjacency spectral embedding achieves an exponentially decaying misclustering rate, $A_s \le \exp(-C n\rho_n)$, after $O(\log n)$ iterations.
+In particular, when $\rho_n \ge c \log n / n$ for a sufficiently large constant $c$, this bound implies $A_s = 0$ with probability $1-o(1)$, yielding exact recovery.
+Consequently, Lloyd’s algorithm achieves the information-theoretic limit for community detection in the SBM with fixed $K$ when initialized appropriately.

+\begin{rem}[Initialization condition] The initialization requirement is stated solely in terms of the normalized centroid error $\Gamma_0$.
+When the signal-to-noise ratio is large (e.g., $n\rho_n \to \infty$ in the SBM setting), this condition reduces to $\Gamma_0 < \tfrac12 - \epsilon_0$ for some small $\epsilon_0 > 0$, which ensures that each initial center lies closer to its own population mean than to any competing cluster.
+This is a standard local convergence condition for Lloyd’s algorithm and does not depend on the maximum separation between clusters.

+Such an initialization can be achieved by several existing procedures for example those analyzed in \cite{jana2025provable}. \end{rem}

-\subsection{Community detection in noisy Stochastic Block Models}
+\subsection{Community detection in noisy stochastic block models}

-Although the SBM is a powerful tool for analyzing networks with community structures, it fails to incorporate potential measurement errors prevalent in nearly every network analysis application.
+Although SBM is a powerful tool for analyzing networks with community structure, it does not incorporate potential measurement errors that are prevalent in nearly all network analysis applications.
 Measurement error refers to inaccuracies or uncertainties in the observed network data, such as missing or noisy edges.
-Therefore, when modeling networks using SBM or applying community detection method, it is crucial to consider and address the potential impact of measurement error to ensure robust and reliable analysis of network communities \citep{priebe2015statistical, tabouy2020variational}.
+Therefore, when modeling networks using SBM or applying community detection methods, it is crucial to account for the impact of measurement error to ensure robust and reliable inference of network communities \citep{priebe2015statistical, tabouy2020variational}.